diegodotta/Tiny-Horse-URL-Bar/README.md

 # 𐂃 Horse Jump — URL Bar Runner

-A tiny runner game that renders directly into the URL hash using Braile characters.
+This is a tiny runner game inspired by https://urlsnake.com/ that renders directly into the URL hash using Braille characters.
 Jump across holes, spikes, gators, ride platforms, and avoid ceilings while the scene streams in your address bar.
-Inspired by https://urlsnake.com/.

 ## Play
 - Open https://diego.horse/jump

+Desktop
 - Press SPACE to start.
 - Press SPACE to jump.
-- Press R to restart (auto-starts the loop after reset).
+- Press R to restart (auto-starts immediately).

+Mobile
+- Tap to start.
+- Tap to jump.
+- Tap after Game Over to restart (auto-starts).

 ## Core Rules
 - Player sits at a fixed position in the scene and the world scrolls left.